 While some of these changes may have been affected by the users themselves and shouldn't be a point of concern.
 However, if you see changes which are unexpected and can only be made by a WordPress administrator you should investigate.

-Benefits of the WP Security Audit Log plugin
+Benefits of using the plugin

 While it’s actually going to be difficult to mention all of the benefits of using this WordPress activity log plugin, we’re going to mention some of the highlights which we believe are worth noting:

-- It will track nearly 400 different actions (and the list is ever growing)
+- It will track nearly 400 different actions (and the list is ever-growing)

 - It supports both multisite and single WordPress installs